ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 which is better than the two? honestly, as I've mentioned above, it depends, on whom you are working with on your project.
 The k&R is designed for a compact look of code, but Allman is better for reading codes.

-## When should I use naming convention?
+## When should I use the naming convention?
 When should I use the naming convention as a programmer?
 The answer to that is "always" even though is it not required if you are working by yourself creating your project.
 Things will change if you are working with other people on the same project.

 I know that each of us is unique, and we come from various backgrounds.
 For others, one might define something very differently.
 More than that, various cultures have distinct ways of describing the same things.